About Us

 Helen Guan

-As a Youth Development Coordinator at GLOCAL, Helen works to create community-driven youth outreach projects to foster civic engagement.
+Helen works to create community-driven youth outreach projects to foster civic engagement.
 Entering her fourth year in Honours political science at the University of British Columbia, Helen is passionate about critical theory, grassroots work, and opening avenues of accessibility at every stage of the political process.
 In her spare time, you can find her reading, writing, and perusing playlists.

 Helen respectfully acknowledges that she resides on the unceded traditional territory of the Coast Salish Peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səlilwətaɬ/Selilwitulh (Tsleil-Waututh) Nations.